 Is a Propane Fridge Worth It?

-Consider an RV propane refrigerator if you dry camp often and don’t regularly have a power source.
+Consider an RV propane refrigerator if you dry camp often and don’t regularly have a power source or much solar power.
 However, just know the downsides of owning one.
 We recommend anyone who owns a propane fridge know the fire risk and check the back of the fridge before every trip to make sure debris has not accumulated.

 If you stay at RV parks and campgrounds where you always have a power pedestal, then switching to an electric fridge could save you time, money, and worry.
 It depends on your camping lifestyle.